yermancinto/SDCND_Traffic_sign_classifier/README.md

 The code for making predictions on my final model is located in the 61st cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+For the first image, the model is relatively sure that this is a priority road sign (probability of 0.45),althoug yield road sign is close to the first one...

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|